 If you or your loved one is injured in a traumatic accident, your emergency team may ask you to choose your hospital.
 Lehigh Valley Health Network is your wisest choice.
 In a trauma situation, every second counts, and every decision matters.
-That’s why the Fleming Trauma System and Mattioli Trauma Center at Lehigh Valley Health Network, Pennsylvania’s first and the largest trauma center in the region, is passionate about providing the highest level of treatment in the most expert and efficient manner for all ages and traumatic injuries.
+That’s why the Fleming Trauma System and Mattioli Trauma Center at Lehigh Valley Hospital–Cedar Crest, Pennsylvania’s first and the largest trauma center in the region, is passionate about providing the highest level of treatment in the most expert and efficient manner for all ages and traumatic injuries.

 We offer the highest level of trauma care for children in the region, and we collaborate with referring hospitals and emergency medical services providers to ensure smooth transfer of pediatric trauma patients.
 Our highly experienced, multidisciplinary pediatric trauma team consists of trauma surgeons, pediatric intensivists, pediatric hospitalists, pediatric surgeons, surgical subspecialists, nurses and ancillary personnel.